chanlhock/SlapImage/README.md

 # Welcome to SlapImage Apps

-This is my attempt to create a utility Android Apps which rich features and useful functions using Android Studio Meerkat with the assistance of DeepSeek.
-Some of graphics are generated with Doubao.
+This is my attempt to create a utility Android Apps which rich features and useful functions using Android Studio Meerkat with the assistance of DeepSeek (https://www.deepseek.com/).
+Some of graphics are generated with Doubao 豆包 (https://www.doubao.com/chat/).

 ## Development Platform
 SlapImage is developed using: